(For a PDF, click here)

 - You carry out your Action Plan for the project (QVNA’s “charitable work”).
 Project-related expenses that you would like to be paid/reimbursed from the restricted account, need to be submitted to QVNA on a “Request for Funds” form.

-- You provide QVNA with progress reports in six months.
+- You provide QVNA with progress reports by the date mutually agreed upon.

 - Fiscal sponsorships are renewed each year based on the Board’s approval of your Action Plan for the new year.